Jibreltech/osticket-prereqs/README.md

 <img width="1066" height="617" alt="image" src="https://github.com/user-attachments/assets/ac0d2768-9a25-4430-a0f2-7dd6cb54e719" />

  Now we are going to  enable some extensions.
 Open IIS Manager and navigate to Sites -> Default Web Site -> osTicket.
 In the features view, double-click PHP Manager, then click “Enable or Disable an Extension".
 Then find the extensions php_imap.dll, php_intl.dll, and php_opcache.dll.
 Right-click each one and select Enable.
-After you’ve enabled them, go back to your osTicket site in the browser, refresh the page, and you should notice the changes take effect.
+After you’ve enabled them, go back to your osTicket site in the browser, refresh the page and you should notice the changes take effect.